Home-moving checklist – top tips to plan for the cost of moving day

 With so many things to arrange, it’s easy to overlook the actual costs of making the house move itself.
 Planning ahead can help to reduce an already stressful day.
-Here’s our quick checklist of top tips to take into account if you are planning on moving home, whether you’re renting or buying.
+Here’s our quick checklist of top tips to think about if you’e planning to move home, whether you’re renting or buying.

 - 2. Know what’s coming